den-materials/api-intro/readme.md

 Edit	| GET resource/:id/edit	| Typically HTML only, form or information to update resource with :id |
 New		| GET resource/:id/new	| Typically HTML only, form of information to create resource |

-To say that an API is RESTful means that if the API implements functional that corresponds to a RESTful action it uses the RESTful route.
-A RESTful API may not use all of the routes but if a functionality is present then it is accessed with the RESTful route.
+A RESTful API uses HTTP requests to GET, PUT, POST and DELETE data.
+A RESTful API may not use **all** of the routes, but if a functionality is present then it is accessed with the RESTful route.

-There may be additional query parameters that help control the information that is returned.
-REST APIs may have additional routes that are more specific to the resource if needed.
+## Postman
+One tool that you can use to test APIs is Postman.
+Postman gives you a GUI access to the power of ``curl``.
+It's often a bit overkill for GET requests but it provides a nice interface for POST and PUT requests.

+### Installation
+You can download a native Mac version of [here](https://www.getpostman.com/app/postman-osx?utm_source=site&utm_medium=homepage&utm_campaign=macapp).

+To install just click the downloaded file to unzip it, click the file to open it and agree to install it.

+### Using Postman
+There are two main sections that you need to update in Postman: the headers section, and body section.

+The header represents the additional information that your request is sending.
+The main header we will need is ``Content-Type``.
+This tells the server what type of data we're sending.
+The main value we'll use in this class is ``application/json``.

+The body is the actual data your sending.
+I recommend using the raw option so that you completely understand what you're sending.
+In the raw section you can type in your JSON directly.
+You can also use the form option if your JSON doesn't include objects or arrays.

 ### Criminals Resource
 Our basic resource for this lab is the criminal object.